 • Aruma River Resort, Walker Flat (in partnership)

 Peter & Jenny believe a good team is essential to the success of a large company.
 The Hurley Hotel Group employs over 600 staff, with many of them long term employees.
-Peter & Jenny’s children, Nick, Samantha & Anna have all worked within the business, with Anna currently holding position as the Accommodation Manager for the Group.
+Peter & Jenny’s children, Nick, Samantha & Anna have all worked within the business, with Anna currently holding position as Marion Hotel Manager.